11.8. Deploying GeoMesa Spark with Jupyter Notebook

 You may wish to change --spark_opts to specify the number and configuration of your executors; otherwise the values in $SPARK_HOME/conf/spark-defaults.conf or $SPARK_OPTS will be used.

-You may also consider adding geomesa-tools_${VERSION}-data.jar to include prepackaged converters for publicly available data sources (as described in Prepackaged Converter Definitions), geomesa-spark-jupyter-leaflet_${VERSION}.jar to include an interface for the Leaflet spatial visualization library (see Leaflet for Visualization, below), and/or geomesa-spark-jupyter-vegas_${VERSION}.jar to use the Vegas data plotting library (see Vegas for Plotting, below).
+You may also consider adding geomesa-tools_${VERSION}-data.jar to include prepackaged converters for publicly available data sources (as described in Prepackaged Converter Definitions), geomesa-spark-jupyter-leaflet_${VERSION}.jar to include an interface for the Leaflet spatial visualization library (see Leaflet for Visualization, below).

 11.8.5.
 Running Jupyter